-Thomas Parisini Imperial College London, UK United Kingdom Email Publication Etiquette and Ethics are important themes carefully monitored within the publications of the Control Systems Society.
+Thomas Parisini Imperial College London (UK) and University of Trieste (Italy) Email Publication Etiquette and Ethics are important themes carefully monitored within the publications of the Control Systems Society.
 In particular, see the CSS Policy on overlapping conference/journal submissions.
 Recently, to address and investigate allegations of possible misconduct by Authors of papers submitted to or published in a CSS journal or conference, the CSS has instituted the Standing Committee on Ethics in Publishing.
 See also the IEEE Guidelines for Handling Plagiarism Complaints, and the recent slides on Things You Should Know Before Submitting Your Next Paper.
-Peer Review The articles in this journal are peer reviewed in accordance with the requirements set forth in the IEEE Publication Services and Products Board Operations Manual (https://pspb.ieee.org/images/files/files/opsmanual.pdf).
-Each published article was reviewed by a minimum of two independent reviewers using a single-blind peer review process, where the identities of the reviewers are not known to the authors, but the reviewers know the identities of the authors.
+Peer Review The articles in CSS publications are peer-reviewed in accordance with the requirements set forth in the IEEE Publication Services and Products Board Operations Manual (https://pspb.ieee.org/images/files/files/opsmanual.pdf).
+Each published article was reviewed by a minimum of two independent reviewers using a single-blind peer-review process, where the identities of the reviewers are not known to the authors, but the reviewers know the identities of the authors.
 Articles will be screened for plagiarism before acceptance.